silver-deguz/Gesture_Recognition/README.md

 Gesture_Recognition_DEMO.ipynb -- Run a demo of our code
         |
         |----- imports trained CNN model trained from the training notebook below
-        |----- evalutes a example testset of 1,000 images picked from the complete dataset
+        |----- evaluates on example testset of 1,000 images picked from the complete dataset

 utility.py -- Implements some helper functions for training and displaying reults
         |